A. Accounting Framework

 The Company’s consolidated financial statements include the financial statements of all controlled subsidiaries.

 In determining under IFRS 10 whether the Company has power over the investee, exposure or rights to variable returns from its involvement, it is assessed that, for entities whereby all key decisions are taken on a mutual consent basis, the main deciding feature resides in the deadlock clause existing in shareholders’ agreements.
-In case of a deadlock situation arises at the Board of Directors of an entity, whereby the Board is unable to force a decision, the deadlock clause of the shareholders’ agreements generally stipulate whether a substantive right is granted to the Company or to all the partners in the entity to buy or offer its shares through a compensation mechanism that is fair enough for the Company or one of the partner to acquire these shares.
+In case a deadlock situation arises at the Board of Directors of an entity, whereby the Board is unable to force a decision, the deadlock clause of the shareholders’ agreements generally stipulates whether a substantive right is granted to the Company or to all the partners in the entity to buy its shares through a compensation mechanism that is fair enough for the Company or one of the partner to acquire these shares.
 In case such a substantive right is granted to the Company, the entity will be defined under IFRS 10 as controlled by the Company.
 In case no such substantive right is granted through the deadlock clause to the Company, the entity will be defined as a joint arrangement.

 Subsidiaries are all entities over which the group has control.
 The group controls an entity when the group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 Subsidiaries are consolidated using the full consolidation method.